 For the past few months, my interest in your articles has grown greatly – thanks to your cutting analyses of tech and agriculture.
 I loved your recent article on how robots will change the production and transportation of raw materials for farmers.

 It’s a type of fertilizer that adds more resistance to pests for the maize crop leading to reduced death of the maize plant.
-Apply it to the seeds during initial planting, and later after 3 months, that’s it.
+Apply it to the seeds during initial planting, and 3 months later, that’s it.
 For the average farmer, it will cost 30% less than available fertilizers in the world currently and will increase yield by a quarter of initial production amounts.

-One fascinating angle you could explore is how companies making fertilizers could utilize available technologies to make stronger fertilizers.
-That can reduce the usage of pesticides and add more resistance to disease for plants.
+One fascinating angle you could explore is how companies making fertilizers could utilize available technologies to make stronger fertilizers – fertilizers that can reduce the usage of pesticides and add more resistance to disease for plants.

 If you’re interested, I am available to send to you the whole report.
 I can even assign one of my team members to carry you through our most recent experiment in two different climatic regions.